How to Use A PS4 Controller on PC: Wired and Wirelessly

 Alternatively, you can also unplug the controller and plug it back in.
 If all else fails, try using a different cable.

-What’s that?
-How do you sync your to your PS4 controller from here out?
-Well, anytime you need to use your PS4 controller on your PC you can just open the DS4Windows application and it should identify it as long as your controller is plugged in.
+If you want to sync your PS4 controller from here on out just open the DS4Windows application and it should identify your controller as long as it is plugged in.

 Open the DS4Windows application.